walkjivefly/crown-node-manager/README.md

 ![](https://i.imgur.com/x4FZMVC.png)

-Crown Platform Monitor (CNM) is a lightweight dashboard and monitoring system for your Crown node.
+Crown Platform Monitor (CPM) is a lightweight dashboard and monitoring system for your Crown node.

 ## Features